clowdfish/timetracker/README.md

 ### Github

 Head to [Github](https://github.com) and create a new account.
 Most likely you will also need an organization so you should create this one as well.
-Once you did so, head to the *settings* of the account you will use to work with the code hosted in you organization account.
+Once you did so, head to the *settings* of the account that you will use to commit your code to.
 Go the the *Personal access tokens* section and create a new access token.
-This tolken will be required to authenticate the Chrome Extension.
+This token will be required to authenticate the Google Chrome Extension with Github.

 ## Installation